Poltava Governorate: History

 The governorate was part of the Ukrainian People's Republic from 1917 to 1920, interrupted in 1918 by the Ukrainian State.

+Under the Russian Provisional Government administrative power in the governorates was transferred to commissars, who preserved their positions after the proclamation of Ukrainian People's Republic in November 1917.
+Their power was mostly nominal due to the growth of Bolshevik Soviet influence, especially in industrial areas.
+During that time Andriy Livytskyi served as the gubernial commissar of Poltava.

+After the return of Central Rada in March 1918 new commissars were appointed along with military commandants.
+After the establishment of the Hetmanate, in May 1918 those were replaced with Governorate starosts.

 After the formation of the Ukrainian SSR, the territory was wholly included into the new Soviet Republic.
 Initially the governorate system was retained – although variations included the Kremenchug Governorate which was temporarily formed on its territory (August 1920 – December 1922), and the passing of the Pereyaslavsky Uyezd to the Kiev Governorate.

 However, on June 3, 1925, the governorate was liquidated and succeeded by five okruhas (which already were its subdivisions as of March 7, 1923): Kremenchutsky, Lubensky, Poltavsky, Prylutsky and Romensky (the remaining two okrugs existed within the governate, Zolotonoshsky and Krasnohradsky, were also liquidated).

 Demographics

 The governorate had a population of 2,778,151 according to the 1897 Russian Empire census.
 Most people (90.13%) lived on the countryside, while a tenth (9.87%) lived in towns and cities.
 In 1914, the population had increased to 2,794,727.